imxieyi/no-telegram-ios-stories/README.md

 ### Scheduled build

-Use `crontab` to run `build.sh` should be good enough.
-Just keep in mind that TestFlight builds expire after 90 days.
+Copy `com.imxieyi.tgbuild.plist` to `$HOME/Library/LaunchAgents/`, modify the script path and schedule accordingly, then run `launchctl load $HOME/Library/LaunchAgents/com.imxieyi.tgbuild.plist` to install it as scheduled task.
+Keep in mind that TestFlight builds expire after 90 days.
 The script will only build when Telegram version number changes.
+Logs are available in `/tmp/tg-build.log`.